Samantha Lyn Aasen

 Visual Arts: Ceramics, Sculpture

-I am an Indianapolis based artist and ceramics instructor at the Indianapolis Art Center.
-I came to clay as a second career and have developed my craft over many years of university and art center classes, numerous workshops and much trial and error.
+Peggy came to ceramics as a second career and has developed her craft over many years of university and art center classes, numerous workshops and much trial and error.
+She has taught ceramics at the Indianapolis Art Center since 2003.
+She regularly exhibits her work in shows in Indiana and beyond.
+Her website is www.peggybreidenbach.com.

 Visual Arts: Sculpture, Visual Arts Instructor